michellab/BioSimSpace/README.rst

     pip install fileupload pygtail pypdb

-Unless you add the required channels to your Conda configuration, then you'll need to add them when updating, e.g. for the development package:
+Unless you add the required channels to your Conda configuration, then you'll need to add them when updating, e.g., for the development package:

 .. code-block:: bash